-Under this option, the Council retains the current flexibility in the application of the biological reference point control rule depending on the quantity and quality of data in the development of the assessment whether on species level, or the use of indicator species, or on a stock-wide level.
+Under this option, the Council would retain the current flexibility in the application of the biological reference point control rule depending on the quantity and quality of data available for the development of the stock assessment, whether it be on the species level, on the complex level, or with the use of indicator species.
+Thus, the PIFSC-SAP may decide to perform a single stock assessment on the BMUS complex in an island area as a whole, perform individual stock assessments on each species in the complex, perform individual stock assessments on indicator species to represent the larger complex, or some combination of these methods, depending on the nature of the information available for incorporation into the stock assessment.

-On October 18, 2016, National Standard 1 Guidelines were revised, including changes to guidance on the use of indicator stocks for stock complexes (81 FR 71858).
-According to CFR § 600.310(d)(2)(ii), an indicator stock is "a stock with measurable and objective SDC that can be used to help manage and evaluate more poorly known stocks that are in a stock complex," and stock complexes should include at least one indicator stock where practicable.
-Previously, the territorial BMUS complexes have been managed as several stocks without an indicator stock, with SDC and an ACL for the complex as a whole.
+On October 18, 2016, NMFS issued a final rule revising the National Standard 1 Guidelines, including changes to guidance on the use of indicator stocks for stock complexes (81 FR 71858).
+According to CFR § 600.310(d)(2)(ii), an indicator stock is "a stock with measurable and objective status determination criteria (SDC) that can be used to help manage and evaluate more poorly known stocks that are in a stock complex," and stock complexes should include at least one indicator stock where practicable.
+Previously, NMFS and the Council managed territorial BMUS complexes as several stocks without an indicator stock, with SDC and an ACLs for the complexes as a whole.
 An indicator stock, if utilized, should be representative of the typical vulnerability of the stocks within the complex, or the indicator stock should better represent the more vulnerable stocks within the complex if the species comprising the complex have a wide range of vulnerability.
-Thus, under Option 2, the PIFSC-SAP would have the discretion to select indicator stock(s) to be used to represent the amended territorial BMUS complexes considering any available life history information and other available data, which may be informed by the outcomes of data preparatory workshops preceding the development of a stock assessment.
+Thus, under Option 2, the PIFSC-SAP would have the flexibility to determine if management under the use of indicator stocks would be appropriate and, if so, would have the discretion to select indicator stock(s) to be used to represent the amended territorial BMUS complexes in stock status determinations through stock assessments considering any available life history information and other available data, which may be informed by the outcomes of data preparatory workshops preceding the development of a stock assessment.

-Under this option, the Council would retain the language of the FEPs that provides flexibility on how to apply the MSY control rules, providing the PIFSC-SAP flexibility to apply the appropriate status determination criteria based on the quality and quantity of data available for BMUS selected as indicator stocks.
+Under this option, the Council would retain the language of the FEPs that provides flexibility on how to apply the MSY control rules, therefore providing the PIFSC-SAP flexibility in the decision on how to apply the appropriate SDC based on the quality and quantity of data available for BMUS selected as indicator stocks, if indicator stocks are used.
 Because indicator stocks would be assessed in lieu of determining stock status for each individual species in the complex, there may be some additional flexibility for the PIFSC-SAP in the decision of which species to assess as an indicator and its associated SDC.
 The fishery will be analyzed appropriately based on the available data for the BMUS and selection of indicator species, which would be informed through initial data preparatory workshops.
 The PIFSC-SAP could also decide, based on the language in the FEPs, to perform single-species stock assessments for the BMUS in the future if data availability allow for such an analysis.